ntrnghia/coding-agent/README.md

 - Mounts directories at `/workspace` with read-write access
 - Containers persist across prompts (no restart needed)
 - Multiple directories can be mounted simultaneously
-- Uses `python:3.11-slim` image by default
+- Uses `python:slim` image by default

 ## Context Management